ProfAkymbo/my-k8s-project/README.md

 # my-k8s-project
-This project involves deployment of two applications on kubernetes cluster, terraform is used in provisioning the infracstructure.
+This CICD project involves deployment of two applications on kubernetes cluster, terraform is used in provisioning the infracstructure.
 A portfolio website and microservice app.
 ## Task
 you are to deploy two different app.